OGRECave/ogre/Docs/src/hardware-buffers.md

 </dd> <dt>usage</dt> <dd>

 This tells the system how you intend to use the buffer.
-See [Buffer Usage](#Buffer-Usage)
+See @ref Buffer-Usage

 </dd> <dt>useShadowBuffer</dt> <dd>

 Tells the system whether you want this buffer backed by a system-memory copy.
-See [Shadow Buffers](#Shadow-Buffers)
+See @ref Shadow-Buffers

 </dd> </dl>